rosen-bridge/utils/packages/tx-pot/README.md

 #### `extra`

-similar to `txId`, the `extra` column support single and multiple value condition.
+similar to `txId`, the `extra` column supports single and multiple value conditions.

 ```ts
 // fetch transactions with single data